 Sleepless in Harrisburg, I began collecting stamps and founded the Churchill Study Unit to investigate Churchill commemorative postage in 1968.
 Three years later it became the International Churchill Society, a broader organization for anyone interested (pro and con) in Winston Churchill, his life and times, and editing its quarterly journal, Finest Hour.
 I left the Society to others in the 1970s in single-minded pursuit of an obsession with funny old cars.
 I wrote, co-wrote or published 54 books and 2000 articles on automotive history—American, English and European, most of them “potboilers,” but a few have stood the test of time: Kaiser-Frazer: Last Onslaught on Detroit, Triumph Cars, The Studebaker Century, The Encyclopedia of American Cars, The Complete Book of Collectible Cars, GM: 100 Years, and Packard: A History of the Motorcar and the Company.

 For me, Packard built the grandest cars in America.
 I had the honor to serve as editor of The Packard Cormorant from 1975 through 2001, and have been a trustee of the Packard Motorcar Foundation since 2003.
-I was betimes editor of The Milestone Car, The Vintage Triumph and Car Classics magazines, and sampled about forty collector cars, currently a 1936 Packard One Twenty convertible named “Gatsby.”
+I was betimes editor of The Milestone Car, The Vintage Triumph and Car Classics magazines, and sampled about forty collector cars.
+For eight years I owned a wonderful 1936 Packard One Twenty convertible named “Gatsby,” now in Germany.

 In 1981 the doorbell rang and Winston Churchill was standing there (figuratively).
 I had dug out an old box of stamps and picked up his wonderful autobiography, My Early Life: exaggerated, egotistical and not quite accurate, but in Harold Nicolson’s words, “like a beaker of champagne.”
 I revived the Churchill Society, moribund since 1975, and produced a new issue of its journal Finest Hour.Little did I imagine that by 1995 the Society would become The Churchill Centre, dedicated “to fostering leadership, statesmanship, vision and boldness among democratic and freedom-loving peoples through the thoughts, words, works and deeds of Winston Spencer Churchill,” or that Finest Hour would grow to a 64-page magazine and publish its 150th issue in 2011.
 I have also since become a historical consultant to the National Churchill Museum at Westminster College, Fulton, Missouri, the official U.S. national memorial to Winston Churchill.